-Sophia Anadolis
+Sophia Anadolis Obituary

-Obituary of Sophia Anadolis
+Sophia Anadolis Obituary

 If you knew my mom, you knew she was a fighter—strong, smart, kind, and a fiercely Greek YiaYia, devoted to her family.